1970s

 Women in Politics 1975-76

 Congresswoman Yvonne Brathwaite Burke was the first black woman to hold a legislative position in the House of Representatives from California.
-During the forum series Burke urged women to take a more active role in politics at all levels of government and policymaking.
-She argued that by having more women in politics America will be closer to total representation in the government.
+During the forum series Burke urged women to take a more active role in politics at all levels of government and policy making.
+She argued that by having more women in politics America will be closer to total representation within the government.
 She also gave examples of discrimination against women, in the workplace and institutions.

 Dr. Leo Buscaglia